WaylandM/dichroic-mirror-offsets/docs/Olympus_DM_correction_plugin.md

 ## Use

 ### Example image sequence
+To demonstrate usage of the plugin we will take the example of the following fluoresent bead image:
 ![misaligned channels](img/misaligned_channels.png)

+The image comprises 3 channels (captured with DMs 1-3) and six slices.

 ### 1. Launch plugin
 **Plugins -> Zoology Imaging Facility -> Olympus DM correction**